Simon0699/DenseNet/README.md

 DenseNet161/
 ├── build.ipynb          # Model definition + training loop (Google Colab)
 ├── evaluation.ipynb     # Top-1 / Top-5 accuracy on ImageNet validation set
-├── densenet161_checkpoint.pt   # Saved model checkpoint
-└── imagenet_500/        # Local 500-image evaluation cache
 ```

 ---

 ## Training

-Training was run on Google Colab with a GPU.
+Training was run on Google Colab with an 80GB NVIDIA A100.
 The full ImageNet-1k training split (~1.28M images) was loaded in **streaming mode** from Hugging Face to avoid downloading the entire dataset locally.

 - **Optimizer:** Adam (lr=1e-3)
 - **Loss:** CrossEntropyLoss